Ayurvedic Diet to Prepare You for Your First Pregnancy

 Pregnancy Harming Factors

-Besides diet, Ayurveda lists out specific factors that can lead to disturbances or harm to the pregnant woman and foetus.
+Besides diet, Ayurveda lists out specific factors that can lead to disturbances or harm to the pregnant woman and fetus.
 These are:

-• Travelling on irregular roads or travelling in speeding vehicles
+• Traveling on irregular roads or traveling in speeding vehicles

 • Sitting on hard, irregular surfaces